 Last year, around 15 million people received the jab, which protects against seasonal flu.
+However, in a bid to battle the dual problems of Covid-19 and flu, officials hope this will rise to 30 million this winter.

 What is the flu vaccine?